zeroqn/navigator.lua/README.md

 - lspconfig
 - guihua.lua (provides floating window, FZY)
 - Optional:
-  - treesitter (list treesitter symbols)
+  - treesitter (list treesitter symbols, object analysis)
   - lsp-signature (better signature help)

 The plugin can be loaded lazily (packer `opt = true` ), And it will check if optional plugins existance and load those plugins only if they existed.